 - Contextual and theoretical studies 2

 In Year 2 students are encouraged to experiment and explore an individual and personal approach to their Illustration and design work.
 You will be supported in developing your own visual language and philosophy.
 Students are encouraged to choose from a range of live projects, take part in organized study trips and exhibit both internally and externally.

-External links form a key part of this year in relation to exhibiting and responding to live commissions (these have included: Faber and Faber, John Brown Publishing, Time Out, ICA, V&A etc) publishing your work professionally taking part in cross year workshops and learning to curate, negotiate professional problems, evolve a visual language, network, self and group promote and consider your place in professional practice.
+External industry links form a key part of this year in relation to exhibiting and responding to live commissions, (From organisations including: Faber and Faber, John Brown Publishing, Time Out, ICA and the V&A) publishing your work professionally, taking part in cross year workshops and learning to curate, negotiating professional problems, visual languages, networking, self and group promotions and considering your place in professional practice.

-In the exploration unit you will increasingly broaden your understanding of illustration and visual communication via making workshops, text as image experimentation, sequence and narrative workshops and the Application unit will involve the examination of professional structures and opportunities outside of university.
+In the exploration unit you will increasingly broaden your understanding of illustration and visual communication through workshops, text as image experimentation, sequence and narrative workshops and the Application 2 unit will involve the examination of professional structures and opportunities outside of university.

-A wide range of set projects and external projects (penguin, D&AD.
-YNC etc) will help you consider the role of the contemporary illustrator, professional life and its relation to your own practice.
-Students can apply to take an industrial placement year: DPS, out as part of their studies.
+A wide range of set projects and external projects (Penguin, D&AD, YNC) will help you consider the role of the contemporary illustrator, professional life and its relation to your own practice.
+Students can also apply to take an industry placement year out called the Diploma in Professional Studies, as part of their course.